-Contingent Consideration and other Noncurrent Liabilities-This balance consists of the contingent consideration recorded in business combinations, as well as deferred revenues, asset retirement obligations and other contractual obligations.
-The contingent consideration balance is included in noncurrent liabilities as such settlement is both required and expected to be made primarily in shares of the Company's common stock pursuant to the nContact merger agreement and SentreHEART merger agreement.
+Contingent Consideration and other Noncurrent Liabilities-This balance consists of the contingent consideration recorded in business combinations, as well as deferred payroll taxes as a result of the Coronavirus Aid, Relief, and Economic Security Act (CARES Act), deferred revenues, asset retirement obligations and other contractual obligations.
+The contingent consideration balance is included in noncurrent liabilities as such settlement is both required and expected to be made primarily in shares of the Company's common stock pursuant to the SentreHEART merger agreement.